WHY JOIN HERITAGERAIL ALLIANCE?

 HeritageRail conferences provide seminars on a broad range of practical topics from social media to locomotive restoration to marketing.
 In addition, our conferences give all members a chance to get to meet, share experiences, and ask questions in an interactive and focused setting.

 The association is actively involved in advocacy efforts on both legislation and regulation.
-We hold a seat on the RSAC Committee of the FRA and we publish current information about proposed regulation on our web site and in our magazine.
-We support Museums Advocacy Day in Washington each February where ATRRM members have an opportunity to visit their members of Congress to discuss legislation and to provide them with education on tourist railroads and railway museums.
+We hold a seat on the RSAC Committee of the FRA and we publish current information about proposed regulation on our website, in our monthly newsblasts, and in our online magazine.
+We support Museums Advocacy Day in Washington each February where HeritageRail members have an opportunity to visit their members of Congress to discuss legislation and to provide them with education on tourist railroads and railway museums.

 Every railway heritage organization has something to contribute to the railway preservation movement.
 And every organization can gain from the experiences of others.
-One way to contribute and to receive is to be part of the Association of Tourist Railroads and Railway Museums.
+One way to contribute and to receive is to be part of the HeritageRail Alliance.